Delaware • New Jersey • Pennsylvania

 DRBC staff collects a sample from the tidal Delaware River to monitor dissolved oxygen levels.
 Photo by DRBC. |

-Oxygen is a fundamental requirement for nearly all animal life on our planet.
-Aquatic life, such as small protozoans, insects and fish, use the gaseous oxygen dissolved in water - dissolved oxygen, or DO - to respire (breathe).
+Oxygen is a fundamental requirement for nearly all animal life on our planet, including aquatic life, such as small protozoans, insects and fish.
+They use the gaseous oxygen dissolved in water - dissolved oxygen, or DO - to respire (breathe).

 How does Oxygen Enter Water?